hail-is/hail/docs/tutorial/Tutorial.md

 ## Quality control (QC)

-Before testing whether there is a genetic association for a given trait, let's clean up the raw data by filtering out genotypes that don't have strong evidence supporting the genotype call, samples that are outliers on key summary statistics across the dataset, and variants with low mean genotype quality or out of [Hardy-Weinberg equilibrium](https://en.wikipedia.org/wiki/Hardy–Weinberg_principle).
+Before running genotype-phenotype association tests, we better clean up the raw data!
+We'll filter out:

+- genotypes that don't have strong evidence supporting the genotype call
+- samples that are outliers on key summary statistics across the dataset
+- variants with low mean genotype quality or out of [Hardy-Weinberg equilibrium](https://en.wikipedia.org/wiki/Hardy–Weinberg_principle).

 The QC procedures below are a sampler covering various features of Hail, not an optimal pipeline for your research.